brightcove/brightcove-player-sdk-ios/README.md

                          }];

-If you're using ARC, you need to keep the controller from being automatically released at the end of the method.
+You need to keep the controller from being automatically released at the end of the method.
 A common way to do this is to store a pointer to the controller in an instance variable.

 Architectural Overview
 ======================